 How to Care for a Hornwort Plant

-Naturally hornwort inhabits lakes, rivers, ponds, and marshes.
-Each of these environments have their own different structural components.
+Naturally, hornwort inhabits lakes, rivers, ponds, and marshes.
+Each of these environments has their own different structural components.
 The broad scope of these natural habitats means that there is no one right way to design a tank to cater for hornwort.
 It should remain healthy in most setups.

 This includes a range of tank sizes since it will grow to fit big tanks and can be regularly pruned to fit small tanks.
 15 gallons should be the minimum tank size or the plant may quickly get out of control with its fast growth rate.

-The few demands they have are focused around photosynthesis for growth.
-These include a high light intensity and clear water to allow the light to penetrate throughout the tank.
+The few demands they have are focused on photosynthesis for growth.
+These include high light intensity and clear water to allow the light to penetrate throughout the tank.
 Keep your water clean by performing regular partial water changes.